christy/AnyscaleDemos/rllib_demos/ODSC_West_conference/README.md

 ![Anyscale Academy](../../images/AnyscaleAcademyLogo.png)

-Welcome to the ACM RecSys 2022 training tutorial on Ray, the system for scaling your Python and AI/ML applications from a laptop to a cluster.
+Welcome to the ODSC West 2022 training tutorial on Ray, the system for scaling your Python and AI/ML applications from a laptop to a cluster.
 <br>
 <br>